danielebian/iNitrOMZ_Optim/README.md

 # iNitrOMZ
 Requires MATLAB 2013 or above.

+### Updates
+#### 12/2019 -- Change the parameter optimization algorithm to the rather new and extremely more efficient CMAES algorithm (https://en.wikipedia.org/wiki/CMA-ES)

 ### Quick intro
     iNitrOMZ comprises of a biogeochemical model embeded in a below-mixed layer 1-D advection diffusion model.
 Forced with an export flux at the base of the